starknet-io/starknet.js/www/docs/guides/events.md

 ```

-Use the contract deployment address, to filter the events and read the data from your smart contract :
+Use the contract deployment address `testContractAddress`, to filter the events and read the data from your smart contract :

 ```typescript
 const event = txReceiptDeployTest.events.find(